logician22/energy-talking-points/src/pages/documents/talking-points-on-kamala-harriss-fracking-reversal.md

 Truth: **Kamala Harris is still for banning fracking—because she is still for the** ***net-zero agenda that requires banning fracking*** along with all other fossil fuel activities.
     ![Kamala Ban Fracking Still True](/img/kamala-ban-fracking-still-true.jpg)

-- **Kamala Harris**, who in 2019 said, “There is no question I am in favor of banning fracking,” **now tells voters in fracking-dependent states like Pennsylvania that she is no longer wants to ban fracking.**
+- **Kamala Harris**, who in 2019 said, “There is no question I am in favor of banning fracking,” **now tells voters in fracking-dependent states like Pennsylvania that she no longer wants to ban fracking.**

     **They shouldn’t believe her**, since Harris’s net-zero agenda _requires_ banning fracking.[^1]